segmentstream-com/segmentstream-com.github.io/_docs/datasources/fixer.md

 ![](/img/fixer1.png)

-In order to connect a new data source, go to "DATA IMPORT → Automatic" (1), select the type of data source from menu (2) and enter the API token from the Fixer personal account [https://fixer.io/dashboard](https://fixer.io/dashboard) (3)
+In order to connect a new data source, go to "DATA IMPORT → Automatic" (1), select the type of data source from the menu (2) and enter the API token from your Fixer personal account [https://fixer.io/dashboard](https://fixer.io/dashboard) (3)

 ![](/img/fixer2.png)